-Explore the wilds of the Monadnock Region with the Harris Center’s programs for families!
-Be sure to visit our Camp, Young Naturalists, Afterschool Program, and Homeschool Program pages to learn about other Harris Center adventures for kids, too.
+Explore the wilds of the Monadnock Region with the Harris Center’s spring programs for families….and don’t forget to visit our Camp, Young Naturalists, Afterschool Programs, and Homeschool Programs pages to learn about other fun Harris Center adventures for kids!

 Froggie Went A’Courtin Family Campfire

 Join folk heritage musician Mary DeRosiers and Harris Center naturalist Susie Spikol Faber for a night around the campfire as we sing and share stories of frogs and their froggy ways.
 If weather permits, we’ll have a real campfire in the parking lot of the Hancock Town Library.
 If it’s raining like frogs and toads, we’ll meet in the Daniels Room for our evening’s entertainment.
 For families of all ages.
 Unplug and have a real good time!
 Friday, June 5, from 7 to 8 p.m. at the Hancock Town Library.
 Co-sponsored by the Harris Center for Conservation Education and the Hancock Town Library.

 To register, please contact Sara LeFebvre at (603) 525-3394 or firstname.lastname@example.org.

 StoryWalk on the Cranberry Meadow Pond Trail